 The Cranial Sutures

 The cranial sutures are fibrous joints connecting the bones of the skull.
 To the unknowing individual these shallow grooves may look like fractures.
 In fact the intricate windy lines of these thin lines mark the adherence between the bones and the growth and closure of the cranial fontanelles.
-The sutures found in the skull are as follows:
+The sutures found in the skull are explained in the following article.

 - The frontonasal suture joins the frontal bone and the nasal bones.